JunghwanRo/log/README.md

 # To be DONE

-Check what can I do for the FPV prototyping. \
+3D print the components for the drone. \
+Do Autodesk Official TUtorial. \
 Check the parameters of drop stitch fabric. \
 Check a glider simulator. \
 Download all interesting lectures from ETHZ-robotics. \